 This course is designed to introduce students to the major concepts and ideas prevalent in the study of economics.
 Students learn the basic tools of microeconomic and macroeconomic analysis.
 Additionally, students explore the nature and function of markets and their relationship with government.

 This course surveys the principles, philosophies, practices, and institutions that comprise the United States system of government and law.
 Students explore this system, analyze the foundations on which our government exists, and investigate the evolution of American ideology and the growth of the United States government.
 Contemporary issues frame conversations about the Constitution, the courts, legislative and executive branches, federalism, and a review of major political philosophies and governments around the world.
 Emphasis is also given to the dynamics of political decision-making and the degree to which citizens participate in political processes.

 Prerequisite: Religious Studies

 This course is an introduction to the study of philosophical morality.
 Approaching the subject with a spirit of humility, the class attempts to unravel differentiated theories of right and wrong behavior.
 By addressing ethics, the course considers topics including the norms of morality and the general process of moral decision-making, as well as the study of evil in specific historical contexts.
-In this context, students endeavor to learn how freedom, determinism, and choice play into moral and ethical decision-making.
+We will endeavor to unravel the context and positions of a variety of social and cultural issues today through debate and discussion.
+Simultaneously, students will study how freedom, determinism, and choice play into moral and ethical decision-making.
 So that students are prepared to more deeply analyze the course material, Religious Studies is a prerequisite course.
 Many topics of Eastern and Western religion will serve as a foundation for understanding and exploring topics in Ethics.

 IN THIS SECTION